Brøchner Hotels

 Brøchner Hotels is a hotel group based in Copenhagen, Denmark.
-It operates a number of boutique hotels in Copenhagen as well as a hostel in Aarhus.
+It operates four boutique hotels in Copenhagen.

 History

 Brøchner Hotels was founded in 1982 when Einer Honoré bought 50-room Hotel Kong Arthur for his daughter and son-in-law Søster and Hans Brøchner-Mortensen who then gave up their jobs as nurse and carpenter to run the hotel.
 Hotel Kong Arthur was expanded to 107 rooms in 1989 and with new conference facilities in 1992.
 Brøchner-Mortensen bought Ibsens Hotel at the corner of Frederiksborggade and Nansensgade in 1997 and expanded it the following year.